 The classes required to obtain a paralegal associates degree will typically cover criminal and civil law procedures, business and tort law and real estate.
 Classes that hone writing and research skills will also be helpful to a prospective paralegal.

 There is a good future for those interested in becoming paralegals.
 The field is expected to grow by nearly 20% over the next several years, with the paralegal work force exceeding 300,000 by 2020.

 Take the First Step to Becoming a Paralegal

-MTI College offers an online program for students to become certified paralegals in California.
+Campus, formerly known as MTI College, offers an online program for students to become certified paralegals.

 The A.A.
-Online Paralegal Studies program at MTI College is currently open to students residing in California.
-This fully online program will let you fast track your education to becoming a paralegal.
+Online Paralegal Studies program at Campus is a fully online program that will let you fast track your education to becoming a paralegal.
 For more details, or to talk directly to our friendly Admissions department, call (916) 339-1500 or fill our contact form today.
-A representative from MTI College will be in contact with you shortly afterwards.
+A representative from Campus will be in contact with you shortly afterwards.

 If you’re ready to start your career as a paralegal, take the first step by requesting more information or contacting our Admissions department.